nonzzz/vite-plugin-compression/README.md

 ### Others

-If you want to analysis your bundle assets.
+- If you want to analysis your bundle assets.
 Maybe you can try [vite-bundle-analyzer](https://github.com/nonzzz/vite-bundle-analyzer)

+- `tarball` option `dest` means to generate a tarball somewhere

 ### LICENSE